Pranay-256/vendor-performance-analysis/README.md

 ## 📌 Project Overview

-This project analyzes **116 vendors and ~6,000 brands** to identify sales and profitability drivers, vendor dependency, bulk purchasing opportunities, and inventory inefficiencies.
+This project analyses **116 vendors and ~6,000 brands** to identify sales and profitability drivers, vendor dependency, bulk purchasing opportunities, and inventory inefficiencies.
+A complete **data pipeline was built using SQL for ETL, Python for analysis and hypothesis testing, and Power BI for visualization**.

 The analysis combines: